ggarcia24/aws_documentation/compute/EC2.md

 ## Features

-- Launch Virtual Machines
+- Manage Virtual Machines
-- Store data on virtual drives
+- Manage Virtual drives (Block)
 - Load Balancers
-- Autoscaling groups
+- Auto Scaling
-- Can customize instances by using EC2 User Data the first time first boots

 ### EC2 Instances

 - You can reduce pricing for very long running (minimum 1year) instances using Reserved Instances (but you will not be able to change instance type)
 - Scheduled reserved instances allows you to reduce costs based on a schedule
+- Can customize instances by using EC2 User Data the first time first boots

 ### EC2 Launch Templates

+- Can have multiple versions
+- Provision using on-demand or spot instances or a mix
+- Can use T2 unlimited burst feature
+- recommended by AWS

 ### Reserved Instances